pamoroso/dandegui/README.md

 This code produces the main window in the screenshot above.
 The variable `stream` is bound to the stream associated to a newly created window with title supplied by `:title`.
 The calls to `format` populate the table by printing to `stream`.

-Since `stream` is not accessible outside of the scope of the macro `WITH-OUTPUT-TO-WINDOW` works best with one-off output you don't need to append to. `WITH-WINDOW-STREAM` is a better option if instead you generate the output in successive steps; from different parts of the program; or interleave output to more than one window:
+Since `stream` is not accessible outside of the scope of the macro `WITH-OUTPUT-TO-WINDOW` works best with one-off output you don't need to append to.
+A combination of `OPEN-WINDOW-STREAM` and `WITH-WINDOW-STREAM` is a better option if instead you generate the output in successive steps; from different parts of the program; or interleave output to more than one window:

 ```lisp
 (defun print-output1 (stream)